ye1-oo/UpstageNLP_Team8/README.md

 - Contributed a lot in enhancing performance
    - Found out that using ChatPromptTemplate and 5 shot prompting is very important, and polished every single prompt in order to improve performance.
    - Proposed the idea of separating the database and implemented it, which was a big help to the performance scores.

+- README
-- Outlined README structure, and polished format
+  - Made and polished overall structure and format
+  - Wrote "Requirements", "Used Models", "Project Detail" part

 2. **Kyeongsook Park (박경숙)**
 - Created a keyword extraction prompt and used keyword subsets for Wikipedia search.